 If you can’t see the bad habit, you won’t do it, simple as that.
 If you smoke, make sure you avoid seeing cigarettes anywhere you go.
 If you’re addicted to using your phone all day, hide your phone in your cupboard and do something, trust me you won’t get up to grab your phone.

 2. Make it unattractive

 A simple way to break a bad habit is to make it look unattractive and boring.
 If smoking is made to look unattractive and not appealing, you’ll observe that the addict will stop smoking right away, cause now it’s boring for the addict.

 3. Make it difficult

 The good thing about bad habits is that they are easily available to us.
-Your phone is usually at an arm’s distance, but if you can make it difficult to reach our phone, in time you will stop trying to use your phone.
+Your phone is usually at an arm’s distance, but if you can make it difficult to reach your phone, in time you will stop trying to use the phone.
 When I don’t need my phone for work, I always lock it in the cupboard in the bedroom, away from me.

 4. Make it unsatisfying

 If you make your task unsatisfying, your mind will immediately tell you to not do it again.
 Why?
 Cause you only want things that give you satisfaction.